kniveditha/NodeMySQL/README.md

 # NodeMySQL
-Node.js code which connects to a MYSQL database and creates a new record in a table.
+Node.js code which connects to a MYSQL (Through PHPmyAdmin) database and creates a new record in a table.